tendermint/tendermint/docs/rfc/rfc-020-block-structure-consolidation.md

 proposed the height.
 Instead, the validation logic simply checks that the value is an address of one of the known validators.

-Currently, we include this value in the `Commit` for height `H` which is written into the block at height `H+1`.
-Tendermint can add this value directly into the block instead of delaying it until the next block.
+Currently, we maintain the _committed round_ in the `Commit` for height `H`, which is written into the block at height `H+1`.
+This value corresponds to the round in which the proposer of height `H+1` received the commit for height `H`.
+The proof of lock round would not subsume this value.

 ### Additional possible updates